almahoozi/fork/README.md

 **`FORK_ENV`**: Path to configuration file

 - If set, loads `FORK_*` variables from the specified file on startup
-- Exits with error if the file doesn't exist

 **`FORK_DIR_PATTERN`**: Custom worktree directory pattern